Field-Induced Ferroelectric Phase Transition Dynamics in PMN-PT compositions near the Morphotropic Phase Boundary: Results

 In Fig.~\ref{fig:figure4}, the protocol of the experiment (a), examples of raw data (b), and the results of significant reduction of the transition temperature $T_c$ (c) are shown.
-It is also shown that as the aging temperature is decreased to near the no-aging transition temperature, the rate at which $T_c$ decreases notably increases.
-This result implies that aging in a temperature region below the two melting lines in the the phase diagrams (see Fig.~\ref{fig:figure3}) significantly dampens the kinetics in field-cooled phase transitions.
+It is also shown that as the aging temperature is decreased to near the no-aging transition temperature, the rate at which $T_c$ is reduced notably increases.
+This result implies that aging in a temperature region below the two melting lines in the phase diagrams (see Fig.~\ref{fig:figure3}) significantly dampens the kinetics in field-cooled phase transitions.
 In addition, the observed temperature lag gets larger as $t_{FA}$ increases.
 It is probable that formation of glassy order in the field-aging step is responsible for this phenomena.
 Spending $t_{FA}$ in the aging step likely determines the rigidity of glassy order formed, while performing the aging at $T_{FA}$ could determine how quickly the glassy order is formed in the aging step.
+Fig.~\ref{fig:figure4} (d) potentially supports this claim as it shows the characteristic time, $\tau_{Gl.}$, of the change in induced transition temperature due to field-aging at different $T_{FA}$.
+This was obtained from the exponential fits provided in Fig.~\ref{fig:figure4} (c).
+If glassy ordering was responsible for this delay, $\tau_{Gl.}$ could represent a kinetic constant, capturing the time required for glassy-like effects to significantly quench system dynamics.
+The time-scale for such quenching is shown to be on the order of hours ($\sim$ 1000 seconds) and is strongly dependent on the aging temperature, $T_{FA}$.

-Our second investigation determined if cooling from different temperatures on the phase diagram significantly impacted $T_c$.
+Our second investigation determined if cooling from different temperatures on the phase diagram significantly impacted $T_C$.
 The FC-FH cycles were performed with step-by-step reduction of the maximum annealing temperature as shown in Fig.~\ref{fig:figure5} (a)---denoted by $T_{ret.}$.
 Another interesting point is that the ratio of time spent in the ferroelectric state to the time spent in non-ferroelectric states increases as $T_{ret.}$ is reduced.
 Hence, this experiment investigated how the polarization lost/gained in the heating/cooling step varied across different temperature regions.